George Gaynes: Personal life and death

 Gaynes was married to stage and television actress and dancer Allyn Ann McLerie from December 20, 1953, until his death; they had two children, Matthew Gaynes and Iya Gaynes Falcone Brown.
 Matthew was shortlisted for the US Olympic kayak team the year that President Jimmy Carter boycotted the 1980 Summer Olympics after the Soviet invasion of Afghanistan.
 Matthew died in a car crash in India in 1989 on his way to Nepal to film a kayaking special for ESPN.

 In addition to Gaynes joining the cast of his wife's series The Days and Nights of Molly Dodd in 1989, McLerie and he had previously worked together on Punky Brewster, when she guest-starred in a first-season episode.

-Gaynes died at his daughter's home in North Bend, Washington, on February 15, 2016, at the age of 98.
+Gaynes died at his daughter's home in North Bend, Washington, on February 15, 2016, aged 98.